aappleby/matcheroni/README.md

 # Performance

-The JSON parser example contains a benchmark that parses the test files from [nativejson-benchmark](https://github.com/miloyip/nativejson-benchmark) and [rapidjson](https://github.com/Tencent/rapidjson) 100 times and reports the median parse time for each file and the sum of the medians for all test files.
+Matcheroni performance is going to depend heavily on the grammar you're parsing, but for comparisons against other libraries we can use the same JSON parser used in the tutorial.
+It's about 100 lines of code and compiles down into ~10k of machine code in a few hundred milliseconds.

-When built with "-O3 -flto", the benchmark can parse the test files in about 4.8 milliseconds on my Ryzen 5900x (or around a gigabyte per second) - quite competitive, though not quite apples-to-apples as Parseroni does not automatically convert numeric fields from text to doubles.
-Adding a quick-and-dirty atof() implementation slows things down to ~900 megabytes per second.
+The benchmark in [examples/json/json_benchmark.cpp](examples/json/json_benchmark.cpp) parses the test files from [nativejson-benchmark](https://github.com/miloyip/nativejson-benchmark) and [rapidjson](https://github.com/Tencent/rapidjson) 100 times and reports the median parse time for each file and the sum of the medians for all test files.

-The parser itself is about 10k of machine code and compiles in a few hundred milliseconds.
+When built with "-O3 -flto", the benchmark can parse the three test files from nativejson-benchmark in about 4.3 milliseconds on my Ryzen 5900x - quite competitive, though not quite apples-to-apples as Parseroni does not automatically convert numeric fields from text to doubles and it keeps parse state on the stack (meaning it can overflow if given malicious documents).
+Adding a quick-and-dirty atof() implementation slows things down to ~5.2 milliseconds.

 Comparing just the RapidJSON test file against RapidJSON's built-in benchmark also produces favorable numbers (but again, be aware of apples-to-oranges differences):